richartkeil/blog/content/blog/the-l-in-solid/index.md

 ![Inheritance is kind of like a Russian doll (Photo by Iza Gawrych)](./russian-doll.jpg)

 This leads to the question of when inheritance should actually be used.
-Why not use composition instead?
 How do you know if you should implement a new feature by extending something that already exists and just modify its behaviour or by choosing a completely different pattern?

-Barbara Liskov answered this question in [a 1987 keynote](https://dl.acm.org/doi/10.1145/62139.62141) and later formalized it in [another paper in 1994](https://dl.acm.org/doi/10.1145/197320.197383):
+Barbara Liskov answered this question in [a 1987 keynote](https://dl.acm.org/doi/10.1145/62139.62141) and later formalized it in [another paper in 1994](https://dl.acm.org/doi/10.1145/197320.197383) together with Jeannette Wing:

 > *Subtype Requirement*: Let **ϕ(x)** be a property provable about objects **x** of type **T**.
 Then **ϕ(y)** should be true for objects **y** of type **S** where **S** is a subtype of **T**.